Abhishek31G/StonePaperScissor/README.md

 # StonePaperScissor
-In this project, we will create a Stone-Paper-Scissor game in Python using Classes and Objects.
+In this project, we will create a Stone-Paper-Scissor game in Python using OOPS concept(Classes and Objects) and random module.

 Project Description Here's how our project works: